 There are five major areas considered by council members in evaluating each grant application: 1) quality of project, 2) community benefit, 3) budget and funding, 4) planning, and 5) leadership.
 Each area has a rating scale of one to five for a total of 25 points.

-The criteria used to evaluate these areas include:
+The criteria used to evaluate these areas and determine a grant’s success include:

 1. Quality of Project – Is it creative, unique?
 Does it have a specific focus and is that focus well defined?
 Is it engaging?
 Is it collaborative?
 Will the project enhance the cultural life of the city?
 Where will the project take place?
 Are dates and times included?